 Make your call to action simple and clear

-The call to action (CTA) is the most important part of your sign up page.
+The call to action (CTA) is the most important part of your sign-up page.
 A call to action doesn't need to be complicated.
 Something as simple as "Sign up today" is clear in its purpose.
 Making sure it stands out is key.
 Don't let it blend into the background.
 Make that CTA pop by using a different colour to the rest of the text on your page so it stands out.

-Keep your sign up form easy to follow and quick to complete
+Keep your sign-up form easy to follow and quick to complete

-Long sign up forms are a turn-off.
-Endless questions, a sea of boxes to tick, it's off-putting for anyone signing up to a service.
+Long sign-up forms are a turn-off.
+Endless questions, a sea of boxes to tick, it's off-putting for anyone signing up for a service.
 The easiest sign-up forms to fill out only ask for the bare minimum.
 At this early stage, ask your clients for the basic details.
 Name, email, address, and the minimum amount of information your payment provider asks for.
 You'll also want your new clients to fill out waivers, health questionnaires, or other personal information, but letting them get through the sign-up process first is key.
 Once they've digitally signed on the dotted line, you can then get your new clients to fill out any necessary forms.

-Make sure you hire well qualified and experienced instructors
+Make sure you hire well-qualified and experienced instructors

 But also make sure they are the right fit for your business.
 The most qualified person in the room isn't always the right person for the job.
 Investing in the right talent is as valuable, if not more, than hiring the most experienced person.
 It's important to hire the right person to build a good rapport with your clients.
 The relationship with their coach is a big part of why people keep coming back to class.
 It's also important that whoever you hire buys into your values and is the right fit with the rest of your team.
 Finding a balance by hiring someone who is experienced, has a good relationship with coaching, and will be a good influence on your clients is the right way to go.